 The Art of Coffee Making

-Bearing in mind that not all beans are equal, for example the caffeine content is less in some varieties, such as Arabica and growing and roasting conditions vary, it is clear that coffee growing and making is, indeed, a mysterious art.
+Bearing in mind that not all beans are equal, for example the caffeine content is less in some varieties, such as Arabica.
+As growing and roasting conditions also vary, it is clear that coffee growing and making is, indeed, a mysterious art.

 Oils, located near the centre of the bean, have a high melting point and are important in the roasting and subsequent flavour and aroma of the coffee.
 The result depends upon the heat, duration and type of roasting employed.